 I said, “Doctor Hofstaedter suggested I find the source of the natives’ fresh water.
 I’ve found it, so I’m done here.
 I’m going back to the ship”.

 “Good.
 I’ll walk with you.
 Let’s go straight to the east coast.
-I’d rather avoid the village.”
+I have orders to avoid the village.”

 After a few minutes the path opened up into a circular area that, judging from the rusted remains of a see-saw and monkey-bars, must once have been a children’s playground.
 We paused to inspect a waist-high stone edifice.